 Amateur radio has been a proven method to provide communications for local.
 State. and Federal authorities.
-If major communications infrastructure is lost during an emergency, amateur radio operators can be vital in establishing communication between State officials. local governments, and voluntarv organizations active in disasters.
+If major communications infrastructure is lost during an emergency, amateur radio operators can vital in be establishing communication between State officials. local governments, and voluntarv organizations active in disasters.